GregoireHebert/configuration-converter-bundle/README.md

 [![Coverage Status](https://coveralls.io/repos/github/GregoireHebert/configuration-converter-bundle/badge.svg)](https://coveralls.io/github/GregoireHebert/configuration-converter-bundle)

 Do not worry about you configuration at first.

-When you start working on your project, the documentation (and because it's easy to make a POC with) show you how to configure your resources with annotations.
+When you start working on your project, the documentation (because it's easy to make a POC with) shows you how to configure your resources with annotations.
-And it's usually a good practice in some cases to use annotations.
+And it's usually a good practice to use annotations.

 But when your project is growing, you start to realize that you need to change for a more suitable, maintainable format like XML or YAML.
 It's time consuming, not painless, and not error free.

-I've written this bundle for this occasion.
+This bundle is meant for this occasion.

-Note: Always double check you new configuration for edge cases that might not be covered.
-And please report it here so every case can fill in the gap.
+*WARNING:* As the API-Platform and Serializer component evolves, there might be uncovered options.
+Always double check the output for missing pieces, and if you find ones, please help us filling the gaps.

 ### Installation